Front of House vs. Back of HouseLast updated on 11/21/2023

 Common Terminology from the Front and Back of House

-Restaurant employees use some common terms to communicate with each other.
+Restaurant employees use some common kitchen slang terms to communicate with each other.
 Making sure the members of your staff know what these words mean will lead to more effective interactions and teamwork.

 - 86 – When the kitchen runs out of ingredients to make a specific dish and can no longer serve it, the dish is considered “86”.
 It’s important for kitchen staff to make the server staff aware of 86 items as soon as possible.